enisz/igdb/src/assets/templates/03-igdb-wrapper.md

  - `$query`: the query itself as an apicalypse string
  - `$count`: a `boolean` value to whether return the records or the count of the records

-> To build your queries, give [IGDB Query Builder](#igdb-query-builder) a try!
+>:tip To build your queries, give [IGDB Query Builder](#igdb-query-builder) a try!

 These methods will return **an array of objects** decoded from IGDB response JSON by when the `$count` parameter is false.
 Otherwise, it will execute a count query against the selected endpoint which will return an object with a `count` property holding the sum of the found items.
 The count queries can be filtered with [where](#where) filters.

 `IGDBEndpointException` is thrown in any case of error.

-Refer to the [Return Values](#return-values) Section for more details about the return values of these methods.
+refer to the [return values section](#return-values) for more details about the return values of these methods.

 ### Age Rating Content Description
 ```php